Euclidean geometry: The Elements

 Books V and VII–X deal with number theory, with numbers treated geometrically as lengths of line segments or areas of surface regions.
 Notions such as prime numbers and rational and irrational numbers are introduced.
 It is proved that there are infinitely many prime numbers.

 Books XI–XIII concern solid geometry.
 A typical result is the 1:3 ratio between the volume of a cone and a cylinder with the same height and base.
 The platonic solids are constructed.

 Axioms

 Euclidean geometry is an axiomatic system, in which all theorems ("true statements") are derived from a small number of simple axioms.
 Until the advent of non-Euclidean geometry, these axioms were considered to be obviously true in the physical world, so that all the theorems would be equally true.
-However, Euclid's reasoning from assumptions to conclusions remains valid independent of their physical reality.
+However, Euclid's reasoning from assumptions to conclusions remains valid independently from the physical reality.

 Near the beginning of the first book of the Elements, Euclid gives five postulates (axioms) for plane geometry, stated in terms of constructions (as translated by Thomas Heath):